Listen to this article

 Can foreigners buy property in Cambodia?

-As read in Article 16, “Amended Law on Investment”: Persons with a Cambodian citizenship or Cambodian entities have legal rights to own land.
+Similar regulations apply in the Philippines , Vietnam and Thailand, just to give you some examples.
+As read in Article 16, “Amended Law on Investment”, persons with a Cambodian citizenship or Cambodian entities have legal rights to own land.

 But there are ways for foreigners to buy and at least control land.

 You can buy land in four different ways in Cambodia.
 The process is not risk free, nor easy, if you’ve never engaged in the Cambodian property market.